pitbred/my-moms-vpn/README.md

 ## ❤️ Support Development

-If you find this project useful, consider supporting development:
+If you find this project useful:

+* ⭐ Give this repo a star — it really helps
 * GitHub Sponsors (coming soon)
 * Crypto (coming soon)